Click a question to display the answer.

 An apprenticeship is a real job with an accompanying assessment and skills development programme which lasts for at least a year.
 It is a way for employees to earn while they learn, gaining valuable skills and knowledge in a specific job role.
 The apprentice gains this through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.

 How much will taking on a trainee or apprentice cost me?

-Taking on an apprentice is good value for money and it is possible to receive government funding to cover the costs of training.
+Taking on an apprentice is good value for money.
+Up to 100% of the training costs are met by Government.
 As of the 1st April 2020, the National Minimum Wage for Apprentices is £4.15 an hour, although many employers choose to pay a higher rate.

 What will I gain from hiring a trainee or apprentice?

 By taking on a trainee or apprentice, you are making a commitment to developing an individual who will learn the job-specific skills required within your business.
 In return, they’ll learn your company’s culture and begin contributing to your bottom line more and more the longer they are with you.
 It’s estimated that the average apprentice contributes £28 to their employer for every £1 spent on them.

 Apprentices train towards recognised Standards designed by employers.
 Through their apprenticeship, apprentices will gain the technical knowledge, practical experience and wider skills and behaviours they need for their immediate job and future career.

 At the end of their Apprenticeship apprentices are tested to ensure they are occupationally competent by undertaking an independent End Point Assessment